namje0/namje_shipwright/namje_ships/making_ships.md

 # Making your own ship template

 ## Ship building guide

-- Ships need to be within `{0, 0}` and `{1000, 1000}` of the shipworld.
-If you are even halfway close to reaching these borders, your ship is too big which will cause issues.
+Keep in mind that ship templates are intended to be a canvas for the player to build off of.
+Leave some empty space for the player to put stuff in!
-- Vanilla ship teleporters are not supported as they do not set the new ship spawn.
-Please use the ones supplied in this framework, or make your own derived off of them.
-If you are making your ship for Frackin Universe, you can use their BYOS teleporters.
+- Ships cannot exceed 1000 tiles in width or height.
-- If you want to support Frackin Universe, add the `FTL Panel` to anywhere in your ship.
-It will be automatically patched to function as a Small FTL Drive, which is required to travel in FU.
+    - The shipworld is resized in this framework, and the bounds are {0, 0} to {1000, 1000}, with the ship being placed at the center at {500, 500} based off of their `ship_center_pos`.
-- Ships should have a pilot chair, a sail and a fuel hatch (obviously)
+- All ships must include a pilot chair, a SAIL interface, and a fuel hatch.
-- If you plan on using the Cargo Hold feature supplied in this framework, include one of the cargo hold accesses.
-Please note that if you don't plan on including the Cargo Hold, other ships probably will, reducing the effectiveness of your ship.
+- Vanilla ship teleporters are not supported.
+Please use the ones supplied in this framework.
-- If you are making your ship **from table**, it will not support wiring.
-Any wired objects will be reset.
+- Ships come with a cargo hold feature.
+If you would like your ship to make use of it, please include any variation of the **Cargo Hold Access** in your ship.
-- If you intend on making a regular ship template, items and objects on your ship template should be balanced.
-Giving the player a fully upgraded crafting area and a bunch of pixels is probably unbalanced.
-Giving the player a minifridge and microwave with their ship is balanced enough.
-Ships are intended to be mostly canvases to put stuff in.
+- Ships that are not using the `.dungeon` format will currently not support wiring.
+This is a **starbound limitation**.

 ## Ship format